cyber-dojo-retired/runner-stateful/README.md

   * { "status":integer,   "stdout":..., "stderr":... } -> completed
   * { "status":"timed_out", "stdout":"", "stderr":"" } -> did not complete in max_seconds

-- if something unexpected goes wrong all methods return { "status":string, "stderr":msg }
+- if something unexpected goes wrong all methods return a ["status","stdout","stderr"] triple with status equal to a (non "timed_out") string.

 - - - -